TOPIA

 Future of Digital Trust

-Topia is a social platform designed to help users engage more critically with the content they see every day online.
-Born out of a desire to combat misinformation without disrupting familiar scrolling behaviors, Topia integrates AI-powered credibility tools directly into the content experience.
-The project was developed as my final capstone for MICA’s MPS in UX Design, with a focus on restoring trust in the digital space through transparency, clarity, and interaction design.
+Topia is a platform designed to help users engage more critically with everyday content they see online.
+Born out of a desire to combat misinformation without disrupting familiar scrolling behaviors, this solution integrates AI-powered credibility tools directly into the content flow.
+Through a human-centered approach, Topia reimagines the future of digital trust.

 -